 What is achieved by having your child at a permanency hearing?

 The most important aspect of your child being a part of a hearing is that their wishes and desires regarding their future home will be made known to the judge.
-Depending upon their age, a child's perspective could potentially be crucial in allowing a judge to make a well informed and reasoned decision.
+Depending upon their age, a child's perspective could potentially be crucial in allowing a judge to make a well-informed and reasoned decision.

 When your child is in the custody of DFPS, the majority of updates he or she will receive about their case are from caseworkers and other State employees.
-Because turnover within individual State offices and in the department, in general, are so high, your child’s best bet to learn about the situation and how it is being handled is probably to attend the hearings themselves.
+Because turnover within individual State offices and in the department, in general, is so high, your child’s best bet to learn about the situation and how it is being handled is probably to attend the hearings themselves.

 Questions about a CPS case involving your child?
 Contact the Law Office of Bryan Fagan, PLLC